TUM-I5/SWE/README.md

 A prebuilt Docker image is available in [Dockerhub](https://hub.docker.com/r/tumi5/swe).

-To use the prebuilt image, we do recommended that you first clone SWE, then navigate into the SWE checkout and run the Docker container interactively by mapping the SWE1D directory into the container (here, we use `work` as our mapping point):
+To use the prebuilt image, we do recommended that you first clone SWE, then navigate into the SWE checkout and run the Docker container interactively by mapping the SWE directory into the container (here, we use `work` as our mapping point):

 ```shell
 docker run -it -v ${PWD}:/work --rm --privileged tumi5/swe /bin/bash